Differential operators and families of automorphic forms on unitary groups of arbitrary signature: Main results on -adic differential operators

 for each $f\in {\im(\Psi_{\kappa'})}${ for all positive dominant weights $\kappa'$.} Since is dense in $V^N$, it is clear that if $\Theta^\kappa$ exists, then it is unique.
 In order to prove that indeed $\Theta^\kappa$ extends to {\it all} {of} $V^N$, it is sufficient to check that if $f_1, f_2, \ldots\in \Im(\Psi)$ converge to an element $f\in V^N$, then $\Theta^\kappa(f_1), \Theta^\kappa(f_2), \ldots$ converge in $V^N$ to $\Theta^\kappa(f) \in V^N$.

-By the Serre-Tate expansion principle (Theorem \ref{t-exp}), one can check convergence after passing to $t$-expansions, in which case the statement follows from Lemma \ref{formula-lemma}.
+By the Serre--Tate expansion principle (Theorem \ref{t-exp}), one can check convergence after passing to $t$-expansions, in which case the statement follows from Lemma \ref{formula-lemma}.
 Properties (1) and (2) follow immediately from the construction. \end{proof}

 \begin{rmk} The operators $\Theta^\kappa$ play a role analogous to the role played by Ramanujan's theta operator in the theory of modular forms and Katz's theta operator in the theory of Hilbert modular forms (see \cite[Remark (2.6.28)]{kaCM}). \end{rmk}